iHansy/Feedback-Tracker/README.md

 At my school we had a problem with how we submitted our daily feedback, it was very inefficient.
 The process was very manual and consisted of all of us writing out on paper how we are doing.
 We answered a series of questions then left our paper on the professors desk which created a huge mess.
 The professor had a hard time keeping track of all the feedback submissions and wanted a digital way to submit and store everything.

 I offered to build my professor a website and he was very excited!
 I built a multi-page web application that allows a student to navigate views and answer multiple feedback questions, including adding a comment.
 Towards the end of the application the student is able to review their response, go back and edit, and submit when finished.
-Once the student submits his response it gets sent to a back end database that stores their response along with all others.
+Once the student submits their response it gets sent to a back end database that stores their response along with all others.
 Now the professor has access to view all responses in his own secret url which ends with '/admin'.
 The professor is also able to delete responses if need be.

 <!-- To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com) -->